Short Reports

 Excessive Indian Monsoon

 Localized excessive rain amounts related to 2017 Indian summer monsoon led to devastating flooding in some parts of northern and north eastern India as well as in parts of Nepal and Bangla Desh.
 The death toll rose to more than 2000 people.
 Torrential rain made buildings collapsing and left part of cities underwater.
 Furthermore, vast areas of land were flooded in the state of Uttar Pradesh, thousands of villages were submerged and flooding affected millions of people.
+However, overall averaged rain amounts for India didn’t show unusual values.
+Also the timing of the onset of the monsoon was pretty much what has to expected on average.

-to the report
+to the report (6 September 2017) |

 Winterstorm 'Egon', Western and Central Europe